 18 months or older: 2-4 a day.

 Basically, you’ll need more cloth diapers if you’re starting your cloth diapering at birth, compared to if you start with an older baby like I did.

 Also note that there will be days that vary from this average!
 Some days your baby will go more times than other days.
 Many recommend not letting your soiled diapers sit for more than 3 days before washing, though some go longer.

-I wanted enough diapers to cover 2 days worth of changes, plus an extra day’s worth to feel safe, or for emergencies.
-For me, I feel great with my set of 32 diapers.
+I wanted enough diapers to cover 2 generous days worth of changes, plus an extra day’s worth to feel safe, or for emergencies.
+For me, I feel great with my set of 30 diapers.
 Some cloth diaper companies will suggest more, but I am just fine with 30 and honestly don’t need as many as I have.
 If I had to pick a number, I would suggest 25.

 A Diaper Sprayer.

 I am listing this as a “need” because I think it makes dealing with poo diapers much quicker, and because I don’t think they’re cost-prohibitive.
 Mine from Amazon was $30.
 So think of it this way—they are about the cost of one additional cloth diaper.
 And it was SO worth the money!
 Simply put, you use this to spray poo off the diaper and into your toilet, where you then flush it away forever.